Last updated: July 16, 2026

 Tracking and sale of data

-Party Cards does not sell personal information and does not use app data for third-party advertising tracking.
-The app does not currently include an account system, social login, advertising SDK, public profile, cloud save, or in-app chat.
+Party Cards does not sell personal information or use app data for advertising.
+The app does not currently include ads, an account system, social login, public profiles, cloud save, or in-app chat.

 Retention and control

 On-device app data remains on the device until it is changed in the app, replaced by normal app behavior, or removed by deleting the app.
-Cached remote decks remain on the device until they are replaced by normal app behavior or removed by deleting the app.
+Downloaded card updates remain on the device until they are replaced by normal app behavior or removed by deleting the app.
 Support emails are retained as needed to respond and maintain support records.
 Analytics and crash data are retained by the service providers used to operate those features.
 You can contact us to ask a privacy question or request help with information you have sent to us.

 Children and mature content